 I typically do not consider the “endless aisle” as an Omni-channel value driver but more of an assortment value driver.

-This is largely driven by reduced markdowns due to higher inventory productivity.
-The ability to ship from stores mean there is a higher chance of selling that inventory at full-price versus taking expensive markdowns.
+Reduced markdowns primarily drive this due to higher inventory productivity.
+The ability to ship from stores means a higher chance of selling that inventory at a total price versus taking expensive markdowns.

 Inventory reduction and productivity: 5%-15%

-An Omni-channel process center around a global inventory visibility and utilization.
+An omnichannel process centered around global inventory visibility and utilization.
 Inventory sharing increases the ability to meet customer demand with overall less inventory across the supply chain network.
-The inventory also turn faster as there is an opportunity to balance inventory globally and not just channel specific.
+The inventory also turns faster as there is an opportunity to balance inventory globally and not just channel-specific.

 Some of these benefits will be offset by operational cost increases of shipping and handling returns at the stores.
-It is imperative for a retailer to understand the cost-benefit trade-off before embarking on an Omni-channel initiative.
+A retailer must understand the cost-benefit trade-off before embarking on an Omni-channel initiative.
 Irrespective of the ROI, a retailer may still need to embark on an Omni-channel initiative as a table-stake.